flisowna/landing-page-boxtribute/data/aboutus/about_us_data.md

 - paragraph_for_the_intro: Our story begins in autumn 2016, at the height of the European refugee crisis, in a camp in Northern Greece.
 title_for_the_team_section: Meet the Team
-text_for_team_section: "We are a diverse team of people from around the world brought together by a belief that we can and should use our skills to make a positive impact in the world.
+text_for_team_section: "**We are a diverse** team of people from around the world brought together by a belief that we can and should use our skills to make a positive impact in the world.
 Boxtribute combines knowledge we’ve honed for years in the startup, technology, and logistics sectors with our experiences of what is needed on the ground.
 It’s a solution we are proud to stand behind.   \n  \nAt **Boxtribute**, we ensure that our volunteers always have time to develop skills and explore new interests, as well as making sure everybody gets enough time off to relax!"
 3_text_block: Our team of former field coordinators, our experience as a foundation,